PatriciaPagacova/CarRental/README.md

 # CarRental

 ## Description
-An application for car rental shop.
+Application for a car rental shop.
 It supports insert/edit/remove of customers/cars/rentals and stores data into MS SQL database.

 ## Technology stack
 - C#